dhslab/dhslab/_pages/dhsbio.md

 margin-right:20px;"} David is from Iowa City, Iowa.
 He attended Iowa City City High School where he played soccer and was introduced to human genetics through a program that placed high school students in research labs at the University of Iowa.
-He first worked for  geneticist Brian Schutte PhD, and later spent two summers in the lab of Jeff Murray MD, where he first learned how sequence DNA and heard about the human genome project.
+He worked for geneticist Brian Schutte PhD, and later spent two summers in the lab of Jeff Murray MD, where he first learned how to sequence DNA and heard about the human genome project.
 After high school, David left Iowa for Seattle, Washington to attend college at the University of Washington.
 He earned a  B.S. in Biochemistry and worked for four years in the UW Genome
 Center studying the genome of the opportunistic gram-negative bacterial pathogen, *Pseudomonas aeruginosa* , where he was a